Kay Bailey Hutchison

 The first Republican woman to serve on the Armed Services Committee, Senator Hutchison proved a strong advocate for United States military personnel and their families, and for increased readiness and support for our armed forces.

 She served on the Senate State Select Committee on Intelligence (also the first woman to serve on this committee), Small Business, and the Commerce, Science and Transportation Committees.

 Senator Hutchison consistently voted to roll back federal mandates and to limit the power of the government.
 Before her election to the Senate, she served as the Texas state treasurer from 1991 to 1993.
 Her election as state treasurer marked the first time a Republican woman was elected to a statewide office in Texas.

-Senator Hutchison entered law school at the University of Texas on an accelerated program and was one of only seven women in a graduating class of over 400.
+Senator Hutchison entered law school at the University of Texas on an accelerated program and was one of only seven women in a graduating class of more than 400.